AlfredoSequeida/Nerf-Gun-Call-of-Duty-Warzone-Controller/README.md

 Buttons are designed to have a lead at the top and bottom components of a button.
 When I built it, I used aluminum foil to provide those contacts with a spring in between both components so the button rises back up.

 The buttons should then be fed a voltage.
 In my case, I used the 3.3V source from the raspberry pi's GPIO pins.
 The other end of the lead is then connected to a GPIO pin that is used as an input.
 When these two leads make contact, the button will be registered as ON by the client python script.

+## The Android App
+The android app is used to get accelerometer information from an android phone, which is used to move the mouse pointer for in-game aiming.
+You can build the app using Android Studio.